Love the Church

 The fact is that, deeper than blood ties, the spiritual ties between human beings are enormously powerful.
 In reality, my sins effect you, and your acts of love and goodness affect me.
 We will not be saved without each other.
 Jesus and the members of his body are on the cross until all are saved.
 We cannot escape this; we cannot separate ourselves from all the human family, which God desires to bring completely into the Family of the Trinity.

-As we increasingly share in God’s love for everyone, we become the light of the world.
+As we increasingly share in God’s love for everyone, we become the light for the world.
 Jesus prayed at the last supper to the Father: ‘may they be so completely one that the world will realize that it was you who sent me’ (John 18; 23).
-We rightly spend much time giving an account of our hope to the people of our age, but it is our love for God and other people that will prove to them that he has come.
-Jesus told us that by our love he will be glorified when he prayed for us at the last supper, ‘in them I am glorified’ (John 17: 10).
+We rightly spend much time giving an account of our hope to the people of our age, but it is our love for God and other people that will prove to them that he has come and who he really is.
+Jesus tells us, in John 13:35, "By this love you have for one another, everyone will know that you are my disciples".
+He also revealed at the Last Supper that by our love he will be glorified when he prayed: ‘in them I am glorified’ (John 17: 10).

 The Martyrs of Compiegne